-S_s = Minimum required strength (specified)).
+S_s = Minimum required strength (specified).

-B_p = Unit Bid Pricebid price.
+B_p = Unit bid price.

-- If the structural review determines the concrete is not adequate to remain in service, the Engineer will determine the limits of the concrete to be removed. - The decision to reject structurally inadequate concrete or to apply the payment adjustment factor will be made no later than 56 days after placement.
-7 days after 28-day or 56-day design strength specimens, or cores, if taken, are tested.
+- If the structural review determines the concrete is not adequate to remain in service, the Engineer will determine the limits of the concrete to be removed. - The decision to reject structurally inadequate concrete or to apply the payment adjustment factor will be made no later than 7 days after 28-day or 56-day design strength specimens, or cores, if taken, are tested.

-Item 422 Concrete Superstructures
+Concrete Superstructures

-Construct reinforced concrete bridge slabs, decks, flat slabs, slab and girder units (pan formed), approach slabs, or other bridge superstructure elements as indicated specified.
+Construct reinforced concrete bridge slabs, decks, flat slabs, slab and girder units (pan formed), approach slabs, or other bridge superstructure elements as specified.

 - 2.1.
 Concrete.
-Provide concrete conforming toin accordance with Item 421, "Hydraulic Cement Concrete."
-Provide Class S or Class S-(HPC) concrete for all cast-in-place concrete unless otherwise shown on the plans.
-Provide the class of concrete for precast components indicatedshown on the plans or in pertinentconformance with governing Items. - 2.2.
-Reinforcing Steel.
+Provide concrete in accordance with Item 421, "Hydraulic Cement Concrete."
+Provide Class S or Class S (HPC) concrete for all cast-in-place concrete unless otherwise shown on the plans.
+Provide the class of concrete for precast components shown on the plans or in conformance with governing Items. - Reinforcing Steel.
 Provide reinforcing steel in accordance with Item 440, "Reinforcement for Concrete." - 2.3.
 Structural Grout.
-Provide grout in accordance with DMS-4675, "Cementitious Grouts and Mortars for Miscellaneous Applications"-," or as indicatedshown on the plans.

-2.4.
-Expansion Joint Material.
-Provide materials in accordance with DMS-6310, "Joint Sealants and Fillers."

-- Provide preformed bituminous fiber expansion joint material unless indicated specified otherwise. - Provide a Class 4, 5, or 7 low-modulus silicone sealant unless otherwise directed. - Provide asphalt board that conforms to dimensions shown on the plans. - Provide re-bonded neoprene filler that conforms to the dimensions shown on the plans. - 2.5.
+Provide grout in accordance with DMS-4675, "Cementitious Grouts and Mortars for Miscellaneous Applications," or as shown on the plans. - Expansion Joint Material.
+Provide materials in accordance with DMS-6310, "Joint Sealants and Fillers." - Provide preformed bituminous fiber expansion joint material unless specified otherwise. - Provide a Class 4, 5, or 7 low-modulus silicone sealant unless otherwise directed. - Provide asphalt board that conforms to dimensions shown on the plans. - Provide re-bonded neoprene filler that conforms to the dimensions shown on the plans. - 2.5.
 Foam Bedding Strips for Prestressed Concrete Panels.
-Use extruded polystyrene conforming toin accordance with ASTM C578, Type VI (40-psi compressive strength) or as specified.
+Use extruded polystyrene in accordance with ASTM C578, Type VI (40-psi compressive strength) or as specified.